-云 is a simplified form of a traditional character 雲.
+云 is a simplified form of the traditional character 雲.
 If you look closely at this latter, you’ll notice that it consists of the character for rain, 雨, on top of the very same 云.
 (One would think that it is more logical to place rain under the cloud, but here you are.)
 There is a variety of historical forms of this character, some of them have got rain and some don’t, just like some clouds bring rain and some don’t.
 Back to 云: the squiggle under two lines can be thought of as depicting a cumulus cloud under stratus clouds.

 Tuesday, 28 February 2017

 Monday, 27 February 2017

-Both 气 and Shinjitai kanji 気 are simplified forms of a traditional character 氣.
+Both 气 and Shinjitai kanji 気 are simplified forms of the traditional character 氣.
 Uncle Hanzi says that it is a cloud 气 over (presumably just cooked) rice 米, “meaning steam from food”.
 Could it have been a depiction of a person blowing on hot rice?
 Ponte Ryūrui points out that

 the ancient 气 is not the same character as modern simplified Chinese 气.
 The former is a pictograph of a breath in the form of vapour, as observed on a cold day, whereas the latter is a simplification of 氣.In any case, since the symbol for rice could be either present or absent from the character, I’d suggest we forget about rice for now and simply try to remember that 气 is about blowing.